HSF/hsf.github.io/_training/howto-event.md

 ## Does the material already exist?
 **STOP!**

-Before you go ahead and begin making a set of slides or designing your module, see if there is something that already exists in the [HSF-Training archives](https://hepsoftwarefoundation.org/training/curriculum.html).
+Before you go ahead and begin making a _new_ set of slides or designing your module, see if there is something that already exists in the [HSF-Training archives](https://hepsoftwarefoundation.org/training/curriculum.html).
 Here you will find a number of resources that may pertain to your goal.
 And if it doesn't exactly pertain to your training goal, then it can provide a starting point in the form of a [HSF-SWC module like this](https://github.com/hsf-training/hsf-training-cicd) ([which generates a website like this](https://hsf-training.github.io/hsf-training-cicd/)) that you can fork and develop for your specific training.
 You can extend it by adding on a couple of pages at the end which contain *experiment specific* lessons and/or you can simply modify the [setup page](https://hsf-training.github.io/hsf-training-cicd/setup.html) of a lesson to give participants guidance on how to use specific resources that you are providing to them.

+## I can't find an HSF module for the training I want to organize ...

 In some cases, however, there may be a hole in our coverage of training material and that should be evident on the training archive.
 In that case, you have a unique opportunity to contribute something truly original by creating a training from the ground up!
 Doing so requires a larger investment of time, and likely a longer lead time in planning your event and we have found it typically takes approximately __one month__ to produce a first draft that can be reviewed by mentors who will eventually be helping teach it.
 However, we are prepared to support and give guidance on the development of this material, and to the extent that we can, offer technical expertise to produce a quality product that adheres to the HSF-Training philosophy.
 If you find yourself in this scenario, consider reflecting on whether your training goal will cover one of the items on the "wishlist of HSF modules" from the [February 2020 Blueprint Meeting](https://docs.google.com/document/d/1QpWWK5ZYEY6kLofqUESwzuNTqUGRHAVj7Y_FeCPHt6c/edit?ts=5e53908e#heading=h.filivyl6ybj8).
 If it will, then we are *very* keen to help in developing this.